jonnypan2325/LeShrine/README.md

 Welcome to **LeShrine**, the greatest Chrome extension of all time (GOAT)! 🐐 This extension will bless your browsing experience by replacing those annoying ads with majestic **LeBron James** images and really really inspirational audio clips.
 Why watch boring ads when you can bask in the glory of King James himself? 👑✨

+We know you probably can't meet him in person, so we brought him straight to your browser!!

 Check out our our slide deck at: https://tinyurl.com/LeShineDeck

 Check out our devpost at: https://devpost.com/software/leshrine